oskarsh/Yin-Yang/README.md

 git clone https://github.com/oskarsh/Yin-Yang && cd Yin-Yang && ./scripts/install.sh
 ```

-Additionally, you need to have systemd installed on your system.
+Additionally, you need to have systemd and python-systemd installed on your system.

 ## Documentation